January 29, 1961

 This year, the celebrations of Roosevelt Day has special significance for Democrats everywhere; for we celebrate not only the triumphs of the past but the opportunities of the future.

-Today American is the richest nation in the history of the world.
+Today America is the richest nation in the history of the world.
 Our power and influence extend around the globe.
-Yet the challenges and dangers which confront us are even more awesome and difficult than those that face Roosevelt.
-And we too will need to summon all the energies of our people and the capacities of our leaders if America is to remain a great and free nations -- if we are to master the opportunities of the New Frontier.
+Yet the challenges and dangers which confront us are even more awesome and difficult than those that faced Roosevelt.
+And we too will need to summon all the energies of our people and the capacities of our leaders if America is to remain a great and free nation -- if we are to master the opportunities of the New Frontier.

 Source: White House Central Subject Files, Box 111, "FDR".

 "Letter to President John F. Kennedy from the NRA," [NRAcentral.com].